-A Financial Institution may rely on documentation provided by a customer for an account held at another branch location of the same Financial Institution, or at a branch location of a member of the expanded affiliated group related entity of the Financial Institution, if:
+A Financial Institution may rely on documentation provided by a customer for an account held at another branch location of the same Financial Institution, or at a branch location of a member of the related entity of the Financial Institution, if:

-- the Financial Institution treats all accounts that share documentation as consolidated accounts, and - the Financial Institution and the other branch location or expanded affiliated group memberrelated entity share an information system, electronic or otherwise, that is described below.
+- the Financial Institution treats all accounts that share documentation as consolidated accounts, and - the Financial Institution and the other branch location or related entity share an information system, electronic or otherwise, that is described below.

-A shared account system must allow the Financial Institution to easily access data about the nature of the documentation, the information contained in the

-Formatted: Medium Grid 1 - Accent 21, Indent: Left: 0 cm, Hanging: 1.5 documentation (including a copy of the documentation itself), and the validity status of the documentation.
+A shared account system must allow the Financial Institution to easily access data about the nature of the documentation, the information contained in the documentation (including a copy of the documentation itself), and the validity status of the documentation.